Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-Let now $\tau$ be a singular motif in the thickened torus and $d$ a diagram of $\tau$ undergoing singular isotopy.
+\bigbreak Let now $\tau$ be a singular motif in the thickened torus and $d$ a diagram of $\tau$ undergoing singular isotopy.
 Respectively, let $d$ be a motif diagram in the torus undergoing pseudo knot isotopy.
 These isotopies in the torus are generated by the same local moves described above.
-Each isotopy carries through periodically to the DP diagram $d_{\infty}$ of the DP tangle $\tau_{\infty}$.
-On the level of flat motifs, the {\it singular (resp. pseudo) surface isotopy move}, whereby a singular (resp. pre) crossing passes through the meridian or longitude (see Fig.~\ref{spsurfacemoves}), extends the usual surface isotopy moves (recall Figs.~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).
+Each isotopy carries through periodically to the DP diagram $d_{\infty}$ of the singular resp. pseudo DP tangle $\tau_{\infty}$.
+On the level of flat motif diagrams, the \textit{singular (resp. pseudo) surface isotopy move}, whereby a singular crossing (resp. a precrossing) passes through the meridian or longitude (see Figure~\ref{spsurfacemoves}), extends the usual surface isotopy moves (recall Figures~\ref{planar1},~\ref{planar2}, and~\ref{planar3}).